symonogwe/Shopping-Cart-Project/README.md

 - Displays products on the store page
 - Allows users to view product details and add items to their cart
 - Provides functionality to delete items from the cart
-- Thoroughly tested using Jest and React Testing Library
+- Tested using Jest and React Testing Library

 ## Technologies Used: